GoogleContainerTools/kpt-functions-catalog/functions/go/apply-setters/README.md

           containerPort: 80
 ```

-Declare the new desired values for setters in the function config file.
+Declare the new desired values for setters in the functionConfig file.

 ```yaml
 # apply-setters-fn-config.yaml